 Fight breaks out between Punjab Police and PNB during Nehru Hockey final

-In a big embarrassment for Indian hockey, players of Punjab Police and Punjab National Bank on Monday got involved in an ugly fight during the final of the 56th Nehru Hockey Tournament.
-It forced national federation Hockey India to seek a detailed report from the tournament organisers.
+In a big embarrassment for Indian hockey, players of Punjab Police and Punjab National Bank on Monday got involved in an ugly brawl during the final of the 56th Jawaharlal Nehru Hockey tournament, prompting the organisers to impose bans on both the sides.
+National federation Hockey India also sought a detailed report from the tournament organisers.

-The brawl started while PNB was on the attack inside the Punjab Police circle.
+The brawl started in the third quarter of the match while PNB was on the attack inside the Punjab Police circle.
 Both teams were locked at 3-3 at that point of time.
 The players exchanged blows and fought with sticks inside the turf for a while before the tournament officials rushed to douse the fire.

 The match continued following a brief interruption with eight players on each side after the on-field umpires showed red cards to three players each from both teams.
 Besides, the Punjab Police manager was also shown the red card for instigating his players.
 PNB, eventually, lifted the title by winning the match 6-3.